remusao/remusao.github.io/posts/efficient-https-everywhere-engine.md

 ---
-title: A more efficient matching engine for HTTPS Everywhere Rulesets
+title: A more efficient matching engine for HTTPS Everywhere RuleSets
 date: 2020-05-30
 logo: https
 lang: en
+issue: 248
 ---

 **TL;DR:** *In this post I describe the results of an experiment showing